JayKalt/Think-Python/README.md

 ## Suggestions and Contributions

-If you have any suggestions or feedback, please feel free to reach out.
+If you have any suggestions or feedback, please feel free to reach out in the Issue section or anywhere you want.
 I hope you find this repository helpful in your journey to learn Python!

 Happy coding!